-DeSantis 'parental rights' education push leads to pulled civil rights film, ousted principal
+DeSantis 'parental rights' push leads to pulled civil rights film, ousted principal

-Florida Gov. Ron DeSantis’s restrictive education policies and push for have resulted in multiple books being banned from public schools.
+Florida Gov. Ron DeSantis’s restrictive education policies and advocacy for “parental rights” have resulted in multiple books being banned from public schools.
 But the controversy over what’s deemed appropriate for students hasn’t been limited to literature.

-This month, fallout ensued when a civil rights film was pulled and a principal was forced out over a piece of classical art, after complaints from parents, emboldened by state laws requiring from schools.
+This month, there has been fallout when a film about civil rights was pulled and a principal was forced out of his job over the issue of nudity in piece of classical art; both occurred after complaints from parents, emboldened by state laws requiring “curriculum transparency” from schools.

-The Republican governor has been at the forefront of a nationwide right-wing push to restrict what is taught in schools, generally focusing on removing books that discuss that are often written by non-white or LGBTQ authors.
+The Republican governor has been at the forefront of a nationwide right-wing push to restrict what is taught in schools, generally focusing on removing books that discuss race, sexuality and gender that are often written by nonwhite or LGBTQ authors.

-Because of a last year that DeSantis said requires “transparency” in curriculum and library options, school districts have in order to review them to make sure they don’t violate any of DeSantis’ new education policies. by Nobel- and Pulitzer Prize-winning author Toni Morrison.
-After 20 books by author Jodi Picoult were pulled in Martin County, she responded in .
+Because of a law passed last year that DeSantis said requires transparency in curriculum and library options, school districts have pulled hundreds of books from the shelves in order to review them to make sure they don’t violate any of DeSantis’s new education policies.
+The book bans have included “The Bluest Eye,” by Nobel- and Pulitzer Prize-winning author Toni Morrison.
+After 20 books by author Jodi Picoult were pulled in Martin County, she responded in a Daily Beast op-ed.

 “The banned books on these lists are not salacious or revolutionary,” Picoult wrote.
 “What children are actually being exposed to are lives different from their own, and mindsets different from their own—which creates compassion and empathy.
 In other cases, children are being exposed to ideas and mindsets exactly like their own, which provides representation and validity and a sense of belonging.
 We know categorically that kids who feel marginalized and who read books with characters like themselves wind up feeling less marginalized.”

-The legislation aims to “preserve the rights of parents to make decisions about what materials their children are exposed to in school,” according from DeSantis’s office.
+The legislation aims to “preserve the rights of parents to make decisions about what materials their children are exposed to in school,” according to a press release from DeSantis’s office.

-In a floor speech in the U.S. House last Thursday, Rep. Jamie Raskin, D-Md., highlighted some of the books being banned, including Khaled Hosseini’s “The Kite Runner,” which covers the rise of the Taliban in Afghanistan, and Margaret Atwood’s “The Handmaid’s Tale,” a dystopia about a right-wing misogynistic regime.
-Raskin contrasted the Republican claims of keeping children safe via the book bans with their lack of action on guns, which is for those aged 1 to 18.
+In a floor speech in the House last Thursday, Rep. Jamie Raskin, D-Md., highlighted some of the books being banned, including Khaled Hosseini’s “The Kite Runner,” which covers the rise of the Taliban in Afghanistan, and Margaret Atwood’s “The Handmaid’s Tale,” a dystopian novel about a right-wing misogynistic regime.
+Raskin contrasted the Republican claims of keeping children safe via the book bans with their lack of action on guns, which is now the leading cause of death for those ages 1 to 18.

 “We need more politicians reading in America and fewer politicians trying to censor books in America,” Raskin said.

-DeSantis earlier this month, saying the accusation “reveals that some are attempting to use our schools for indoctrination.
+DeSantis called the charges of book bans a “hoax” earlier this month, saying the accusation “reveals that some are attempting to use our schools for indoctrination.
 In Florida, pornographic and inappropriate materials that have been snuck into our classrooms and libraries to sexualize our students violate our state education standards.
-Florida is the education state and that means providing students with a quality education free from sexualization and harmful materials that are not age appropriate.”
+Florida is the education state, and that means providing students with a quality education free from sexualization and harmful materials that are not age appropriate.”

 DeSantis, a former congressman first elected as governor in 2018, has not formally announced his campaign for the presidency, but many Republicans have pushed him as the top alternative to former President Donald Trump for the 2024 nomination.
-While DeSantis’ policies helped him win an easy reelection in November and have earned him praise from conservative pundits, polling has shown the war on education isn’t popular among the general public.
+While DeSantis’s policies helped him win an easy reelection in November and have earned him praise from conservative pundits, polling has shown the war on education isn’t popular among the general public.

-conducted earlier this month showed 36% support for requiring public school books to be reviewed for content “the government deems inappropriate,” versus 44% who opposed. found that 61% of respondents were more concerned that “some schools may ban books and censor topics that are educationally important” versus 36% who were more concerned that “some schools may teach books and topics that some students or their parents feel are inappropriate or offensive.”
+A Yahoo News/YouGov poll conducted earlier this month showed 36% support for requiring public school books to be reviewed for content “the government deems inappropriate,” versus 44% who opposed.
+A Wall Street Journal/NORC poll found that 61% of respondents were more concerned that “some schools may ban books and censor topics that are educationally important” versus 36% who were more concerned that “some schools may teach books and topics that some students or their parents feel are inappropriate or offensive.”
 Overall, DeSantis has begun to lag further behind Trump in polling for next year’s presidential primary.

 This month, the push to affirm the power of individual parents to drive curriculum in the state resulted in a civil rights film being pulled and a principal being forced out over students seeing one of the world’s most famous statues.